AlfredTheCoder/gifms/README.md

 # GIFMS

-This is a grants integrated finacial management system
+This is a grants integrated financial management system